mrhgit/UdacityProjects/Artificial Intelligence Nanodegree/README.md

         * ignore preconditions
         * planning graph level sum

-The report includes descriptions of these, as well as graphs of their relative performances!
+The report includes descriptions of these, as well as graphs and analysis of their relative performances.